trufflesuite/truffle/packages/truffle/docs/getting_started/contracts.md

 What's interesting here:

 * We had to execute the `.call()` function explicitly to let the Ethereum network know we're not intending to persist any changes.
-* We received a return value instead of a transaction id.
+* We received a return value instead of a transaction id on success.
 Note that since the Etheruem network can handle very large numbers, we're given a [BigNumber](https://github.com/MikeMcl/bignumber.js/) object which we then convert to a number.

-**Warning:** We convert the return value to a number because in our case the numbers are small.
+**Warning:** We convert the return value to a number because in this example the numbers are small.
 However, if you try to convert a BigNumber that's larger than the largest integer supported by Javascript, you'll likely run into errors or unexpected behavior.

 ### Method: deployed()